Graduate School Leadership

 Professor of Education

-Dean Cook supports graduate programs at all levels and serves as the liaison between students, faculty, and administration on all aspects of graduate education within the school.
+As Dean of the Graduate School of Arts and Sciences, Bárbara supports all GSAS programs and serves as the liaison between students, faculty, and administration on all aspects of graduate education within the school.
 This includes strengthening the quality and diversity of the graduate student body and integrating career and professional development training into our students’ education.

 Associate Dean of the Graduate School of Arts and Sciences

 Affiliate Faculty, Department of Education

 Associate Dean Sarah Herchel works to foster excellence, inclusion, and innovation at the Graduate School of Arts and Sciences.
 As a member of the strategic leadership team, she partners with faculty to create training and development opportunities, identifies areas for new academic programs, and is the liaison for the School’s accreditation efforts.

-Associate Dean Herchel has a deep knowledge of higher education administration, and of graduate education in particular.
+Sarah has a deep knowledge of higher education administration, and of graduate education in particular.
 Prior to arriving at Tufts in 2013, she held positions at Boston University’s Questrom School of Business and at Babson College’s F.W.
 Olin Graduate School of Business.
 She has an MA in English from Lehigh University, an EdM from Boston University, and a PhD in Educational Studies from Lesley University.
 Her research interests include adult learning, assessment, and higher education administration.

 Jacqueline (Jackie) Dejean